 Omega-3 Essential Fatty Acid Levels

-Both cod liver oil and krill oil from a fish, and there are some nutritional similarities that can be found.
-For example, both krill oil and cod liver oil contain omega-3 essential fatty acids, although cod liver oil typically has a higher amount of omega-3′s.
+Both cod liver oil and krill oil are from fish, and there are some nutritional similarities that can be found.
+For example, both krill oil and cod liver oil contains omega-3 essential fatty acids, although cod liver oil typically has a higher amount of omega-3′s.

 Vitamins A and D